davidgasquez/handbook/Data/Dashboards.md

 - Add an [explicit expiration date so it doesn't mold](https://mikkeldengsoe.substack.com/p/moldy-data).
 - [Have meetings where you check and discuss the metrics on the dashboard](https://counting.substack.com/p/the-utility-of-an-unwatched-dashboard).
 This creates a powerful forcing function to look at the thing.
 - Follow up and iterate on your work by marketing, improving and maintaining it into the future.
+- Provide deep links in the dashboard to the underlying data or specific segmentations/filters.
+- Design matters a lot — if it looks bad, people won't look at it.

 The value is that now discussions are happening about the data.